- Granville Hotel - Waterford (1)

 Day 4: Cliffs of Moher & Cong

-Sit back and relax this morning as your chauffeur takes you on a beautiful drive to the Cliffs of Moher and Cong.
-You'll get gorgeous views of land and sea as you take the ferry across the Shannon Estuary.
+Today will be another reasonably long day in the car.
+Save yourself 50 miles by taking the ferry across the Shannon Estuary.
 This will also give you a far more scenic drive as you follow Ireland's Wild Atlantic Way up the coast to the world famous Cliffs of Moher.